 Figure 51: Access to testing propagation model

-Choose the propagation model that you want to test.
-You are able to compare 2 or more propagation models with this interface.
-You can add or delete as many propagation models from the list on the left hand side as you want.
+For that, choose the propagation models to compare them.
+It is possible to compare 2 or more propagation models with this interface.

 Figure 52 shows that the SEAMCAT resulting attenuation from the free space is 101.47 dB where the free space path loss is defined as: